Victor Thasiah, Ph.D.

 Victor Thasiah's courses in the humanities relate moral, political, and religious discourse and practice.
 He specializes in the history of religion and politics, Christian theology and ethics, and community organizing theory and practice.
-Dr. Thasiah is currently working on a book titled "Pedagogy of the Organized: Reimagining Christianity after Genocide," based on his recent field research on Rwandan community organizing.
-In connection to his teaching and research, Dr. Thasiah serves on the PICO (People Improving Communities through Organizing) International Advisory Board - strategizing and documenting organizing efforts in Rwanda - and on California Lutheran University's Center for Equality and Justice Steering Committee.
-Before coming to CLU in 2011, he was the Director of Social Policy for the Evangelical Lutheran Church in America and Editor of Journal of Lutheran Ethics.
+Dr. Thasiah is working on a book titled "Organized Religion: Reimagining Christianity after Genocide," based on his field research on grassroots organizing in Rwanda.
+He serves on the PICO (People Improving Communities through Organizing) International Advisory Board - both strategizing and documenting organizing efforts in Rwanda - and on California Lutheran University's Center for Equality and Justice Steering Committee.
+Before coming to CLU in 2011, Dr. Thasiah was the Director of Social Policy for the Evangelical Lutheran Church in America and Editor of Journal of Lutheran Ethics.

 - Ph.D., Theology, Oxford University (2007)

 - Research Fellow, University of Tuebingen (1998)

 - B.A., Psychology, University of California, Santa Cruz (1994)

 Violence, Religion, and Politics

 Contemporary Christian Ethics

 The Problem of Evil (Elmhurst College)